 You should also carry a power bank as a charging back-up.

 You will find proper running water in all lodges and hotels; however, it is not drinking water quality.
 Most lodges provide small bottles of drinking water to include for brushing your teeth.
+Consider refilling your reusable bottles from a larger filtered bottle courtesy of the hotel or ask your guide to refill it from the water gallon provided to you in the vehicle.

 Please let us know in advance of any food preferences, restrictions, and dietary needs so that the lodges can be prepared to serve what you require.
 Additional to local restaurants there ate a lot of food sold on the streets, it is in general very safe to eat as it is grilled or fried properly.